Wonshtrum/vscode-lizard/readme.md

 ## Extension Settings

 Lizard can be controlled with these settings.
-Each requires a positive integer.

 * `lizard.ccn`: The maximum modified cyclomatic complexity of a function.
 Set this 0 to disable scanning CCN.
 The default value is 0.